Disease/ Disorder

 Functional assessment

-Physical examination should include comprehensive musculoskeletal and neurological testing.
+Evaluation of the patient should be comprehensive — encompassing musculoskeletal, neurological, endocrinologic, and psychological testing.
 Given the significant overlap of FM with other conditions, this is necessary to rule out other more likely conditions.

 Laboratory studies

-There are no biomarkers for fibromyalgia.
-As such, laboratory testing is generally not recommended for diagnosing FM, but rather to rule out other diseases.3 Basic laboratory tests such as a complete blood count, erythrocyte sedimentation rate, and C-reactive protein can be used as an initial screening panel for inflammatory conditions.6 Other tests (thyroid stimulating hormone, rheumatoid factor, creatine kinase, etc) can be ordered based on clinical suspicion of other diseases.
+There are no current biomarkers for fibromyalgia.
+As such, laboratory testing is generally not recommended for diagnosing FM, but rather to rule out other diseases.3 Basic laboratory tests such as a complete blood count, erythrocyte sedimentation rate, and C-reactive protein can be used as an initial screening panel for other inflammatory conditions.1 Additional testing (thyroid stimulating hormone, rheumatoid factor, creatine kinase, etc.) can be ordered based on clinical suspicion of other disease processes.

 Supplemental assessment tools

-- One unique characteristic of FM is that it does not cause destruction or distortion of anatomy; as such, there are no FM-specific findings on imaging.
-As with laboratory testing, imaging would only be used to rule out other diseases, rather than establish the diagnosis of FM.
+• One unique characteristic of FM is that it does not cause destruction or distortion of anatomy; as such, there are no FM-specific findings on imaging.
+As with laboratory testing, imaging would only be used to rule out other diseases in the differential diagnosis, rather than to establish the diagnosis of FM.

-- Electrodiagnostic studies are generally not recommended in the diagnosis of FM, despite paresthesias being a common complaint in FM patients.
-While approximately 40% of those with FM also have evidence of small-fiber polyneuropathy, this may represent simple overlap in symptomatology rather than a direct causative link or diagnostic indicator.11,12
+• Electrodiagnostic studies are generally not recommended in the diagnosis of FM, despite paresthesias being a common complaint in FM patients.
+While approximately 40% of those with FM also have evidence of small-fiber polyneuropathy, this may represent simple overlap in symptomatology rather than a direct causative link or diagnostic indicator.22,23

 Early predictions of outcomes

-- Some studies have found a correlation between the level of disability from FM and childhood/adolescent traumas (including physical trauma, neglect, and negative life events).7
+• Some studies have found a correlation between the level of disability from FM and childhood/adolescent traumas (including physical trauma, neglect, and negative life events).17

 Environmental

-Environmental triggers include emotional or physical trauma, chronic stress, physical or sexual abuse, or deployment in war.
+Environmental triggers include emotional or physical trauma, chronic stress, physical or sexual abuse, toxin/chemical exposure, or deployment in war.

-FM may be brought on by multiple triggers that can occur in the workplace setting, including stress or physical injury.
+FM may be brought on by multiple triggers that can occur in the workplace setting, including stressors or physical/emotional injury.
 Gainful employment may be difficult to maintain and accommodations at work should be considered, consistent with the concepts set forth in the International Classification of Functioning, Disability and Health.
-Accusations of secondary gain or malingering may be wrongly leveled against the patient when applying for disability due to FM, given the lack of objective evidence for the condition (lab work, imaging, etc.).
+Accusations of secondary gain or malingering may be wrongly leveled against the patient when applying for disability due to FM, given the lack of objective evidence and limited diagnosis criteria for the condition (lab work, imaging, etc.).

 Rehabilitation Management and Treatments